-Part three in a three part series on reinventing the Maine countryside.
+Part three of a three-part series on reinventing the Maine countryside.

-As I journeyed on my six mile loop, I reflected on the “Confection Election” fundraiser the Wilton Free Public Library had a couple of weeks ago.
+As I journeyed on my six-mile loop, I reflected on the “Confection Election” fundraiser the Wilton Free Public Library had a couple of weeks ago.
 They invited entries of homemade dessert confections which would be judged by those attending.
-My friend, Ashley, had encouraged me to enter.
-Well, encourage, push, it’s all the same between friends, right?
-I love to cook, so it didn’t take a big push.

 During the evening, I had a conversation with Wilton librarian, David Olson, on further integrating the library with the community.
 I’m quite proud of this library.
 I have fond memories of joining together with friends, as our children listened to stories and created with crafts.
 My children are long grown, but the desire has not diminished to see this community gathering spot grow into more than a safe harbor for books and computers.

 Cookbooks hold more than recipes to rescue the cook when asked: “what’s for dinner?”
-While new ones call to me from bookstore shelves, some are gems, but more often offer glitz and glamour, rather than more simple things like “101 Ways to Scramble an Egg”.
-David and I reflected on the place of online recipe offerings replacing the pages of tattered, coffee splattered, ring-tinged, torn and taped, old-fashioned cookbooks.
+While new ones call to me from bookstore shelves with glitz and glamour, I rather like more simple things like “101 Ways to Scramble an Egg”.
+David and I reflected on the place of online recipe offerings replacing the pages of tattered, coffee-splattered, ring-tinged, torn, and taped, old-fashioned cookbooks.
 Books with starred recipes and remarks like “make again” or “don’t make again, Dad didn’t like it”.
 Smiles or tears await release when recalling memories associated with a shared meal.

-David and his Board of Directors are right to incorporate food and fun in reinventing Wilton’s public library and thus, reinventing the Maine countryside.
-Two years ago I spoke at our town meeting of libraries being the center of a community, beyond books and computers.
+David and his Board of Directors are right to incorporate food and fun in reinventing Wilton’s public library – reinventing the Maine countryside.
+Two years ago I spoke at our town meeting about libraries being the center of a community, beyond books and computers.
 Today, I am reminded of Simon Van Booy’s quote: “Libraries are the ultimate restaurants for brain food.”